 In addition to body composition, hormonal variations can also influence metabolic rate between genders.
 Hormones such as testosterone, more plentiful in men, can increase muscle mass and, consequently, metabolic rate.
 On the other hand, hormones like estrogen, prevalent in women, can influence fat distribution patterns, potentially impact metabolic functioning.

-See also How many calories in 12g of sugar
+See also How many calories in 2 slices of wonder white bread

 Genetic factors may also play a role in determining metabolic rate distinctions between genders.
 Variations in certain genes related to metabolism, such as those involved in the function of enzymes and hormones, could contribute to the observed differences.